AbductiveLearning/ABLkit/README.md

 <summary>Building the Learning Part</summary>
 <br>

 Learning part is constructed by first defining a base model for machine learning.
-The ABL-Package offers considerable flexibility, supporting any base model that conforms to the scikit-learn style (which requires the implementation of fit and predict methods), or a PyTorch-based neural network (which has defined the architecture and implemented forward method).
+ABL Kit offers considerable flexibility, supporting any base model that conforms to the scikit-learn style (which requires the implementation of fit and predict methods), or a PyTorch-based neural network (which has defined the architecture and implemented forward method).
 In this example, we build a simple LeNet5 network as the base model.

 ```python
 # The 'models' module below is located in 'examples/mnist_add/'